chrishamblin7/viscnn/README.md

 `python setup.py`

-Then answer the prompts to set up your python environment and download supplementary files to large for github storage.
+Then answer the prompts to set up your python environment and download supplementary files too large for github storage.

 ## Launching the Visualizer Tool
 With your setup virtual environment activated, run: